Quid2/flat/README.md

 ### Known Bugs and Infelicities

 * Long compilation times for generated Flat instances

+During development, it's a good idea to turn optimisations off (`stack --fast` or `-O0` in the cabal file), this will completely eliminate the compilation time overhead.

 * Data types with more than 256 constructors are unsupported